 In the final chapter “Making M3 Part of Your Culture for Success”, Mittelstaedt warns readers to not make the fatal mistake of avoiding making any mistakes at all.

-While failure must be managed closely, it’s also important for leaders to develop leadership skill insights to understand that it’s only through making mistakes that most people learn and grow.
+While failure must be managed closely, it’s also important for leaders to develop leadership skills and insights to understand that it’s only through making mistakes that most people learn and grow.
 Therefore, the key is to avoid the major, most costly and dangerous mistakes, while still empowering and even encouraging team members to take educated risks.

 Workers must understand that risk is the pathway to reward, but we must help people manage risk carefully and thoughtfully in order to minimize risk to the larger organization.